anmolroy-coder/SUPER-STORE-SALES-DASHBOARD-POWER-BI-PROJECT/README.md

  ## Super Store Sales Dashboard | Power BI Project

-Excited to share my latest Power BI Dashboard Project based on Super Store Sales Data

-In this project, I performed end-to-end data analysis, from data cleaning to building an interactive dashboard and generating meaningful insights.
+## Project Overview

+• This project is an interactive Super Store Sales Dashboard built using Power BI to analyze sales data and gain meaningful insights related to sales, profit, orders, and customer segments.

+• The goal of this project is to transform raw sales data into a visual and interactive dashboard that helps in better decision-making and performance tracking.

 ## Project Highlights: